 Since the lockdown began, police and commissioned support services in Greater Manchester haven’t yet seen an anticipated increase in domestic abuse calls or referrals, leading to concerns that victims may be trapped at home with their abusers with no way to ask for help.

-Speaking following the publication of a report by the Home Affairs Select Committee on Domestic Abuse as part of their inquiry into Home Office preparedness for and response to Covid-19, and ahead of the second reading of the Domestic Abuse Bill later this week, the Deputy Mayor says the government must strengthen its response to domestic abuse, to address the root causes of abuse and make sure police and support services have the resources they need to tackle it.
+Speaking following the publication of a report by the Home Affairs Select Committee on Domestic Abuse (opens new page) as part of their inquiry into Home Office preparedness for and response to Covid-19, and ahead of the second reading of the Domestic Abuse Bill later this week, the Deputy Mayor says the government must strengthen its response to domestic abuse, to address the root causes of abuse and make sure police and support services have the resources they need to tackle it.

 Deputy Mayor Bev Hughes said: “Having to spend most of our time at home can, for most of us, be a challenge.
 But for some people, home isn’t even a safe place.